Countly/countly-sdk-documentation/web/current.md

   </li>
 </ul>
 <p>
-  If this value is not provided or no widget with the provided parameter can not be found it will display the first widget available instead:
+  If this value is not provided or no widget with the provided parameter can be found it will display the first widget available instead:
 </p>
 <div class="tabs">
   <div class="tabs-menu">